cozygene/SLIViT/README.md

 Following instructions will set up a conda enviroment for pre-training using GPU :

-Before using SLIViT, please make sure to have an appropriate Python environment with the relevant packages (listed in requirements.txt) properly installed:
 ```bash
 conda create --name slivit --file requirements.txt
 ```